Android102ProjectDemo/pet_shelter_demo/README.md

 ### Description

-Allows users to add video games to lists and persist the information.
-The video game information comes from an outside API.
-Users are able to also input video game data from the app.
-There can be a metrics dashboard breaking down their gaming summary.
-Users can create their own profile and share their lists
+Allows users to search for pets using phone location to determine available pets.
+Users can create lists of pets and shelters to shortlist.
+Further information on pet care, pet items, health, etc. can be displayed on a feed

 ### App Evaluation

+  * **Description:**  Allows users to search for pets using phone location to determine available pets.
+Users can create lists of pets and shelters to shortlist.
+Further information on pet care, pet items, health, etc. can be displayed on a feed
-* **Category:** Gaming
+  * **Category:** Pets
-* **Mobile:** This app would be viable as both a mobile or desktop application.
-Albeit, in mobile form, a user can lookup/log information casually
+  * **Mobile:** This app would be viable in both a mobile or desktop application.
+Albeit, in mobile form, a user can lookup information casually
-* **Story:** Allows users to search video game information and create lists from their phones
+  * **Story:** Helps users to categorize their searches or needs in the pet adoption process by creating lists and presenting search information in a friendly and accessible manner
-* **Market:** Any user that identifies as a gamer or would like to search video games
+  * **Market:** Any user that is looking into adopting a pet or researching a shelter
-* **Habit:** App will be used when needed to record information.
-With profiles enabled, user comments can be shared with other platform users to encourage communication
+  * **Habit:** The app can be used as often as the adoption process is ongoing or afterwards to lookup shelter information
-* **Scope:** V1 would connect the app to the API and allow users to search games.
-V2 would allow users to create lists and display their curated collections.
-V3 would allow users to add extra information like comments and ratings.
-V4 would display a dashboard of stored data.
-V5 would allow users to create a profile and share lists
+  * **Scope:** V1 would allow users to create lists and their profiles.
+V2 would integrate shelter API to bring in pet and shelter information.
+V3 would display additional tips on managing the adoption process and other pet/shelter information.
+Potential to integrate related APIs from Amazon, Rover, and adoption websites.
+V4 can set-up adoption families with pet playdates and socialization

 ## Product Spec